illinoistech-itm/jhajek/examples/tooling-assignments/Readme.md

 * For M1 Macs you will need to make a purchase of a copy of Parallels Pro or Enterprise edition
   * [https://www.parallels.com/products/desktop/pro/](https://www.parallels.com/products/desktop/pro/ "Parallels Pro Edition")
   * The standard and education edition doesn't contain the commandline interface needed for automation.
-* Once Vagrant and Parallels Pro Edition is installed you need to also install the Parallels SDK from the Download Tab in your parallels.com account
-  * From the Terminal run the command: `vagrant plugin install vagrant-parallels`
+* Once Vagrant and Parallels Pro Edition is installed from the Terminal run the command: `vagrant plugin install vagrant-parallels`
   * This will add the needed plugin to allow you to use Parallels from Vagrant
-    * This will also work if you have Parallels Pro Edition on an Intel Mac
+  * This will also work if you have Parallels on a Intel Mac

 For Windows10 and 11 using Chocolatey: